 Different types of benefits are available to help renters and homeowners with costs of private or council housing within the limits of the benefit cap.

 People can check their entitlement to benefits and grants, get help to claim benefits, and challenge DWP decisions with help from a benefits adviser.

 Rules for claiming help to pay rent, which is paid by local authorities and calculated by looking at income and local rent rates.

 Department for Work and Pensions annual rates used to calculate housing benefit from 2017 onwards and circumstances impacting the amount.

 The local housing allowance (LHA) scheme is an alternative method of calculating housing benefit for tenants in the private rented sector.

 Universal credit is a means-tested benefit for people of working age and is intended to cover both living expenses and accommodation costs.

-Benefit cap limits the total amount of benefits that working-age claimants can receive, and housing benefit or universal credit can be reduced.
+The benefit cap limits the total amount of benefits that working-age claimants can receive by reducing housing benefit or universal credit entitlement.

 Local authorities can award a discretionary housing payment (DHP) to claimants if existing benefits such as housing benefit or universal credit do not cover housing costs.

 Local authorities can award support to pay council tax bills to people in financial need, including council tax reduction.